 So now you have learned all the basics when it comes to welding on an exhaust pipe.

-So after all, it is just up to you learn as much as possible and, thus, trying as much as possible out and figuring out your own way to do things.
+So after all, it is just up to you to learn as much as possible and, thus, try as much as possible out and figure out your own way to do things.

 Welding an exhaust pipe for a vehicle is a hard thing to do and something that far from everyone is capable of doing.